 About Great Haywood

-Great Haywood is a village in central Staffordshire, England, just off the A51 and about four miles (6km) northwest of Rugeley.
+Great Haywood is a village in central Staffordshire, England, just off the A51 and about 4.5 miles (7.2Â km) northwest of Rugeley and 7.1 miles (11.4Â km) southeast of the county town of Stafford.
 Population details taken at the 2011 census can be found under Colwich.

 Haywood lies on the River Trent, where the Trent is met by its tributary, the River Sow.
 The village is also the site of a significant junction of the English inland canal network, Haywood Junction, where the Staffordshire and Worcestershire Canal meets the Trent and Mersey Canal.
 The waters around the village are widely regarded by guidebooks as some of the most attractive on the network.